gulfiliz/gulfiliz.github.io/_posts/2025-09-05-vacuum-energy.md

 follows from the equivalence principle.

 But the equivalence principle
-has only been tested with matter — not with vacuum energy directly.
+has only been tested with matter, not with vacuum energy directly.

 Perhaps vacuum energy does not gravitate.